sk-/pr-changed-files/README.md

 # Pr Changed Files Action

-An action that returns the changed files that ar still existing in the repo.
+An action that returns the changed files that are still present in the repo, i.e. removed files are not reported.
-For Pull Requests it uses the Github Rest API, for any other type of event it will list of all the git tracked files.
+For Pull Requests it will compare the base branch against the current state, for any other type of events it will list of all the git tracked files.

 ## Usage